No.1 Sentai Gozyuger

-No.1 Sentai Gozyuger (ナンバーワン戦隊ゴジュウジャー, Nanbā Wan Sentai Gojūjā) is a Japanese drama, the 49th installment in Toei Company's Super Sentai series, the sixth produced in the Reiwa era, and a commemoration of the 50th anniversary of the franchise.
-The series is the first to combine the motifs of modern, prehistoric and mythical creatures and is the third special anniversary series, following Kaizoku Sentai Gokaiger and Kikai Sentai Zenkaiger.
+No.1 Sentai Gozyuger (ナンバーワン戦隊ゴジュウジャー, Nanbā Wan Sentai Gojūjā) is a Japanese Tokusatsu drama, the 49th and recent installment in Toei Company's Super Sentai series.
+It is the sixth produced in the Reiwa era, and a commemoration of the 50th anniversary of the franchise.
+This is the only series to combine the motifs of modern, prehistoric, and mythical creatures.
+It is also the third special anniversary series, following Kaizoku Sentai Gokaiger and Kikai Sentai Zenkaiger.

-The series premiered on February 16, 2025, joining Kamen Rider Gavv and later, Kamen Rider ZEZTZ in the Super Hero Time lineup on TV Asahi following the finale of Bakuage Sentai Boonboomger.
+The series premiered on February 16, 2025 to February 8, 2026, along Kamen Rider Gavv and later, Kamen Rider ZEZTZ in the Super Hero Time lineup on TV Asahi following Bakuage Sentai Boonboomger's finale.
+Upon concluding, a new Toei tokusatsu franchise called Project R.E.D. and its premiere entry Super Space Sheriff Gavan Infinity will replace Gozyuger in the Super Hero Time block, bringing the Super Sentai franchise to a hiatus.

+Gozyuger started airing in South Korea as Power Rangers No. 1 Force.

 Plot

 The "Universe War" was a large-scale conflict involving 49 Super Sentai and their mecha against a threat known as Cladis.
 At the brink of defeat, the Sentai offered their powers, creating the "Sentai Rings" to summon the ultimate savior Tega Sword, who destroyed Cladis but also provoked the destruction and recreation of the universe with the rings scattered across the cosmos.

 Sometime later, five outcasts from society are given the chance to change their lives when Tega Sword chooses them to transform into the 50th Super Sentai, the Gozyugers, who are tasked with gathering the Sentai Rings (the one who assembles all of them will be granted a wish), which starts a competition not only between the group, but against the No One World Bridan, an elusive organization also searching for the rings and the "Universe Warriors", individuals who come into possession of Sentai Rings that give them the power of past Sentai, also competing to fulfill their own wishes.
 Things immediately heat up more upon the return of Mashiro Kumade, the first Gozyu Wolf and veteran of the Universe War, who now fights using his own set of allies as Gozyu Polar in the hopes of replacing Tega Sword as a god.
-In the 2nd half of the series, the remnants of Cladis resurface and resume their plan to defeat Tega Sword while also targeting the Gozyugers and the Bridan.
+In the second half of the series, the remnants of Cladis resurface and resume their plan to defeat Tega Sword while also targeting the Gozyugers and the Bridan.